PyRope-E-Assessment/pyrope/docs/quickstart.rst

             return 42

 This *defines* the exercise.
 To see if it *runs* as expected, execute the following cell.

 .. code:: python

-  FourtyTwo().run()
+  FortyTwo().run()

 .. image:: 42.png
   :alt: Exercise as shown to the learner

 To rerun the exercise, simply execute the cell again.
 If you are not satisfied, you can go back, edit the code in the exercise definition and then run the exercise again to see the effect of your changes.